 Get a Mentor

 The program matches selected students to Seminar faculty members who mentor and support them as they learn and grow as Seminar leaders.
-Selected co-leaders help to facilitate discussion in a Seminar course they have already taken, typically Seminars 001, 002, 102, or 103.
+Selected co-leaders help to facilitate discussion in a Seminar course they have already taken.

 Our highest priority is to ensure mutually rewarding relationships between student co-leaders and faculty mentors.
 The matching process takes into consideration the number of available spots and scheduling issues.
 The most important consideration is compatibility.